Haast Pass: History

 Ngāi Tahu used the pass to cross from Lake Wānaka to the West Coast.
-At the time of European exploration, it was notorious for its use in 1835 by a war party led by Te Pūoho-o-te-rangi; a surprise crossing enabled Te Pūoho to ambush seasonal villages in the Makarora valley.
+At the time of European exploration, it was notorious for its use in 1835 by a large war party led by Te Pūoho-o-te-rangi; a surprise crossing enabled Te Pūoho to ambush seasonal villages in the Makarora valley.

 Europeans first learnt of the pass when Huruhuru drew a map for the explorer Edward Shortland in 1844.
 The first European ascent was from the Wānaka side in March 1861, when the exploring survey John Holland Baker, seeking new sheep country, looked down from the saddle towards the West Coast.
-Charles Cameron, a gold prospector, claimed to have made the first crossing to the coast in 1863.
+Charles Cameron, a gold prospector, claimed to have been the first European to cross to the coast in 1863.
 However he was widely believed to have only got to the upper reaches of the Haast River / Awarua.
 The honour of first official crossing was claimed by Julius Haast, Canterbury's provincial geologist, who led a five-man expedition in January 1863.
 He named the Haast River after himself, "directed, so he said, by his provincial superindendent", and returned to Lake Wānaka "nearly shoeless" after six weeks.

 By 1880, there was a good packhorse track across the pass, but work to form a road across the pass did not commence until 1929 when work began at Lake Hāwea.
 A further phase commenced from the east at Makarora in 1936, and proceeded as far as the Gates of Haast, but was then halted for several years because of diversion of resources to the Second World War.
 Further work on the western side of the Gates of Haast did not begin again until 1946.
 Progress was slow, and by 1955, there was still 10 miles of roadway to be formed on the western side of the gorge.